Highland Springs Ranch and Inn: The Resort Today

 Under Yoo’s ownership in 2001, Highland Springs recruited a farmer named Tina Kummerle.
 According to Jessy Beckett, a few months into taking the farmer position, the president stepped down and the board appointed Tina as Highland Springs’ new president.
 Kummerle graduated with a degree in environmental science from Colorado College and has plans to make Highland Springs more sustainably eco-friendly.

 In 2009, Highland Springs was renovated.
 Reviving of the property included constructing a more modern building on a different site, and a revamping of the lobby and guest rooms.

 The resort now contains an organic farm, a science camp for children, olive groves, and the largest certified organic lavender farm (20 acres) in Southern California.
-The Grand Oak Farm to Table restaurant is named for a thousand-year-old oak tree residing on the property, and most of the food served at the restaurant is produced at the onsite farm.
+The Grand Oak Farm to Table restaurant was named (it is now closed permanently with the chef overseeing all festival menus) for a thousand-year-old oak tree residing on the property, and most of the food served at the restaurant was produced at the onsite farm.

 The ranch hosts its Lavender Festival from June to July which celebrates the beginning of lavender harvest season, where many lavender products are made and sold.
 Highland Springs also hosts the Annual Sausage and Beer Festival, the Annual Olive & Wine Faire, and several others.
 During festivals, Highland Springs’ farmers offer workshops and showcase the farm’s organic produce.
 The ranch offers live music, hiking, and photoshoots for amateur photographers.

 Highland’s Springs Resort management intends to preserve the “historic character and charm of the property.”